Skip to content

 Murals on Campus and Beyond

 PCG is committed to murals in more ways than one.
 In 2014, PCG began an annual exhibition series called On the Wall, which commissions large-scale artworks applied directly to the walls of Reilly Gallery.
 The series is presented as part of an interdisciplinary initiative at the College to explore rich cultural traditions surrounding murals and to develop new scholarship around the mural as a conceptual art form.
-When in 2018, PCG staff helped launch My HomeCourt, the curation of public art murals for outdoor basketball courts perfectly fit into long-term research and overarching goals to cultivate and study the mural in a contemporary art context.
+Then in 2018, PCG staff helped launch My HomeCourt.
+The curation of public art ground murals for outdoor basketball courts perfectly fit into the overarching goals to cultivate and study the mural in a contemporary art context.

-Once the My HomeCourt mural is complete, PCG and the My HomeCourt nonprofit don’t quit the artist.
-The two organizations keep the conversation going by making a long-term commitment to the artist’s work and vision.
-After artist Jim Drain designed the mural artwork for the inaugural My HomeCourt project, PCG and MHC jointly commissioned him once again.
-To commemorate the project, Drain then worked for several months to create a limited-edition, fine-art lithograph.
-Titled “Triple Dribble,” the lithograph remixes and riffs off Drain’s court mural design to feature spectral hues, tessellating forms, and iridescent overlays.
-PCG and MHC is similarly working with My HomeCourt 2019 artists Joiri Minaya and Jordan Seaberry on limited-edition artworks inspired by the murals they created for Harriet & Sayles Park.
-The artists keep several prints for their own archives, while PCG and MHC create a marketplace for the others to raise funds for future My HomeCourt projects.
+After artist Jim Drain designed the mural artwork for the inaugural My HomeCourt project, PCG and MHC jointly commissioned him again to commemorate the project.
+Drain created a limited-edition, fine-art lithograph titled “Triple Dribble.”
+The lithograph remixes and riffs on Drain’s court mural design, featuring spectral hues, tessellating forms, and iridescent overlays.
+As part of the limited edition project, the artist keeps several prints for their own archives, while PCG and MHC create a marketplace for the others to raise funds for future My HomeCourt projects.

-To shop My HomeCourt Limited Edition Art & Swag, visit myhomecourt.org/shop.
+To shop My HomeCourt Limited Edition Art, visit myhomecourt.org/shop.

 About Our Collaborators